Lengthen your Line

 Now what if you can’t beat the other guy fair and square?
 Then you will beat him by hook or by crook, after all, winning is everything, is it not?
 Second place is not an option.
 So if we cannot achieve greatness by lengthening our own line, i.e. improving ourselves, we do so by shortening the other persons’ line, i.e. cutting him down with insults and criticism.

 Listening to these politicians and watching their commercials I am reminded of this lesson.
 Being in office is very difficult; many politicians start out with good intentions but get caught up in the system.
 The Talmud teaches, “Do not judge another until you stand in his place.”
-So why should the candidate be so quick to criticize someone who has stood where he, the candidate, is yet to stand?
-Instead of criticizing, show me what you can do.
+So why should the candidate be so quick to criticize someone who has stood where he, the candidate, has yet to stand, and has faced challenges that the candidate has yet to face?
+Instead of criticizing others, show me what you can do.

-Lengthen your on line first; work on yourself and your positive attributes.
+Lengthen your own line first; work on yourself and your positive attributes.
 This indeed is a much greater challenge than finding faults in another.

 IKI Instructor Viktorija Simulynaite teaching women in Burma.
 We help others move forward. (photo 2018)